by Texas Homesteader~

 That intense itching was driving her crazy.
 And we also worried that fleas would end up in our home to reproduce & antagonize her over & over again.

 I’ve heard common wisdom for immediate flea control is to wash the dog with Dawn dishwashing liquid.
 I’m not sure what ingredients do the dirty work, but it always seems to help for the short time when she’s struggling with fleas for whatever reason.
+But dishwashing liquid can sure be drying to a pup’s skin.
+So it’s used as a last resort only.

-So during this particularly troublesome time in dealing with fleas we decided to give her a Dawn bath.
+But during this particularly troublesome time in dealing with fleas we decided to give her a Dawn bath.
 It did help with the immediate flea issue, but it dried out her skin terribly.
 She was itching and scratching almost as badly as she was when she was suffering with flea bites!

 Looking For Dry-Skin Dog Shampoo